Sustainable Organization Growth and Profitability through Strategy Driven Organizational Change

-Strategic decision-making determines the objectives, resources and policies of the organization.
-One characteristic of a strategic managerial decision making that differentiate it from other types of decision making is the particular setting or context.
+Strategic decision-making determines the objectives, resources, and policies of an organization.
+A major problem at this level of decision making is predicting the future of the organization and its environment and matching the characteristics of the organization to the environment.
+One characteristic of a strategic decision making that differentiate it from other types of decision making is the particular setting or context.
 The context for strategic decision making is comprised of the following elements:

-I am a computer scientist interested in modeling of complex business systems, and model-driven analysis and evaluation of strategic management and operations management and the interplay between them.
-Specifically, I am interested in the use of modeling to improve understanding of strategy, its formulation, implementation and execution,
+I am a computer scientist interested in modeling complex business systems, and strategic management processes to drive analysis and evaluation of strategic decision making and decisions.
+Specifically, I am interested in the use of modeling to improve organization managers shared understanding of strategy and its influence of organizational behavior and change.
+And how this understanding informs management's decisions and actions in effectively managing strategy formulation, implementation and execution,